Trump Veto In Favor Of Border Wall Drives Lawmakers To Limit Emergency Powers

-President Donald Trump on Friday used his veto power for the first time Friday to overrule the Congress after their successful vote to block his border wall emergency declaration.
+President Donald Trump, on Friday, used his veto power for the first time to overrule the Congress after their successful vote to block his border wall emergency declaration.
 As a result, many lawmakers are now looking to how they might limit such moves in the future, including reeling in the presidential powers granted by the National Emergencies Act of 1976, The New York Times reports.

 “Ultimately, this is a problem created by Congress, and it has been allowed to persist by Congress,” said Senator Mike Lee, a Utah Republican.
 “Congress is starting to wake up to the fact that over time it has delegated out too much power.”